Irene Mountbatten, Marchioness of Carisbrooke

-Irene Frances Adza Mountbatten, Marchioness of Carisbrooke (née Denison; 4 July 1890 – 16 July 1956) was the daughter of William Francis Henry Denison, 2nd Earl of Londesborough, and Lady Grace Adelaide (daughter of Francis Fane, 12th Earl of Westmorland).
-She married Alexander Mountbatten, 1st Marquess of Carisbrooke, a female-line grandson of Queen Victoria.
+Irene Frances Adza Mountbatten, Marchioness of Carisbrooke (née Denison; 4 July 1890 – 16 July 1956) was a British aristocrat and society figure.
+She was the daughter of William Francis Henry Denison, 2nd Earl of Londesborough, and Lady Grace Adelaide Denison, daughter of Francis Fane, 12th Earl of Westmorland.
+Through her marriage, she became a member of the extended British royal family.

+In 1917, Irene married Alexander Mountbatten, 1st Marquess of Carisbrooke, a grandson of Queen Victoria in the female line and a member of the Mountbatten family.
+Upon her husband's elevation to the marquessate, she assumed the title of Marchioness of Carisbrooke.

-Lady Irene was also the first president of the Women’s Automobile And Sports Association (1929).
+Lady Irene was also notable for her involvement in women's organisations.
+In 1929, she became the first president of the Women's Automobile and Sports Association, reflecting her interest in the advancement of women's participation in motoring and competitive sport.

 Marriage and issue

 She married Alexander, 1st Marquess of Carisbrooke, son of Prince Henry of Battenberg and Princess Beatrice of the United Kingdom, on 19 July 1917 at the Chapel Royal, St. James's Palace, London.

 Lady Irene and Alexander, 1st Marquess of Carisbrooke had one child, a daughter: